 - Take lots of snacks for the car ride.

 - Get a cigarette-lighter USB charging port and/or a portable charging power bank for your phone to use the maps.

 Road Trip Guide to Jökulsárlón Glacier Lagoon – Best Stops

-Most people traveling to Iceland tend to stay in Reykjavik, which is… oh just about a 5-hour drive to Jökulsárlón Glacier Lagoon with no stops!
+Most people traveling to Iceland tend to stay in Reykjavik, which is… oh just about a 5-hour drive to Jokulsarlon Glacier Lagoon and Diamond Beach with no stops!
 Yup, you read that right, 5 HOURS!

 We went in April, so there was rain but no snow.
 Also keep in mind that during the winter, not all attractions are open (depending on ice and snow).

 On our road trip guide to Jokulsarlon Glacier Lagoon and Diamond Beach, we will make some epic stops along the South of Iceland you will not want to miss!

 Insider tip: Make sure you are not speeding on your way there.
 Speeding cameras and very expensive tickets will be your outcome!

 From Reykjavik, our first stop will be at one of the coolest waterfalls in Iceland!
 You have been driving for about 2 hours and it is finally time to stretch your legs!
 The Seljalandsfoss waterfall is most famously known for being able to walk behind the waterfall.